leancamp/organisers-guide/Organisers Guide.md

 If people approach us to sponsor, that’s great!
 We can use their help.
 Check the FAQ for ways they can contribute.

+Every other type of sponsorship is effectively *selling our audience* which contravenes the ethos of *for us by us.*

+Our customers are our participants, not corporate sponsors.

 ## Nobody gets paid.

 Not even if you wrote a book! :)

 This keeps things real and simple.
 With money off the table, we’re all aligned in a common community goal.
+Help people with their startups.

 ## People first.

-People are our atomic unit.
+People are our core, measurable unit.
 Not startups or methodologies or investment rounds or content.

 Our goal is to help people improve and achieve their goals, and help them find others who will help them on their journey.
 Thus, Leancamp puts a strong emphasis on people over everything else.
 You won't see organisation logos all over Leancamp, instead we'll raise the profile of the people in those organisations who want to contribute.
 They are the champions that deserve to be heard, and people will only respect their organisations as a side-effect of respecting them.

 You also won't see people rallying around a certain approach.
 Instead, you see leaders describing where they're at now, and discussing what to improve.

 You will likely see people with books to sell, or some equivalent!
 But the emphasis is on the author, not their product, and Leancamp gives them the freedom to make further contributions unconstrained by their previous publications.
 For example, Brant Cooper and Alex Osterwalder put on workshops at Leancamp that were new and experimental.

+So even though we'll attract Lean, Agile and Design leaders, the tone of conversation we need to create is more realistic than dogmatic.

+We keep it real at Leancamp.

 ## No room for egos.